mathcamp/steward_palantir/README.rst

 with the ``steward_palantir.handlers.alert`` handler.
 It's a useful way to mark checks as failing or not.

-When the ``alert`` handler runs, it will create an alert if the check status has just changed to a nonzero exit code, and it will resolve alerts if the check status has just changed back to 0.
-When alerts are created or resolve, Palantir fires out a Steward event named either 'palantir/alert/create' or 'palantir/alert/resolve'.
+When the ``alert`` handler runs, it will raise an alert if the check status has just changed to a nonzero exit code, and it will resolve alerts if the check status has just changed back to 0.
+When alerts are raised or resolved, Palantir fires out a Steward event named either 'palantir/alert/raised' or 'palantir/alert/resolved'.

 Alerts also have a helpful shortcut for ``fork``-ing.
-It allows you to run certain handlers if an alert is created or resolved.
-For example, this handler logs the check results and sends and email iff an alert is created or resolved::
+It allows you to run certain handlers if an alert is raised or resolved.
+For example, this handler logs the check results and sends and email iff an alert is raised or resolved::

     handlers:
       - alert:
-          create:
+          raised:
             - log:
             - mail:
                 subject: AAAAAAAHHHH
                 body: AAAAAAAAAAAAAAAAAAAAAHHHHHHHHHHHHHHHHHHHHHHHHHHHHH
                 mail_from: bot@company.com
                 mail_to: alerts@company.com
-          resolve:
+          resolved:
             - log:
             - mail:
                 subject: ...carry on